Groups of adultsChecklist for tourism professionalsVisit | Visit as a group | Groups of adults

 - Group reservation fee: all groups (7 to 25 people maximum) must book a specific time slot for which they have to pay a group reservation fee.
 The number of participants and time slot (date and time; depending on availability) can be changed up until the day before the visit.
 All bookings are to be made by card via the online ticketing service (ticketlouvre.fr).

-- Individual tickets: individual tickets must be purchased for all participants except those eligible for free admission (full list available here).
+- Individual tickets: all group participants must be in possession of an individual ticket, even if they are eligible for free admission (full list available here).
 Once the group tour has ended (max.
 3 hours), participants may continue visiting the museum on their own.
 However, it should be noted that any exit is final.

 In order to be granted permission to speak publicly in the museum, tour guides must hold a professional card.
 As the reservation fee covers the right to speak publicly, once arrangements have been made tour guides may take the group around the museum at the booked time slot.